ucsb-cs24/f19/_info/grades.md

 # Grades

 - All scores here are percentages, with 100.0 being the max.
-- Late lab penalty is 15%.
+- Late lab penalty is 15% per day late.
 - When I submit the grades, some A's will be converted to A+'s at my discretion, as mentioned in the syllabus.

 <div id="grades_div">